-ip igmp snooping This command discards any received IGMP messages (except for multicast protocol packets) which use a version different to that currently configured by the ip igmp snooping version command.
+ip igmp snooping This command discards any received IGMP messages (except for multicast protocol packets) which use a version different to that currently configured by the ip igmp version-exclusive snooping version command.
 Use the no form to disable this feature.

-ip igmp snooping [vlan vlan-id] version-exclusive no ip igmp snooping version-exclusive
+[no] ip igmp snooping [vlan vlan-id] version-exclusive